shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 18. Notice, however, that the **YoY %** values are no longer percentages.

-    There’s a problem.
+    *There’s a problem.
 Both the **Time Intelligence** and **Currency Conversion** calculations groups are applied, but the calculation order is incorrect.
 Presently, the **YoY %** calculation happens, then the currency conversion adds daily calculation results over the month.
 To produce the correct result, the calculation order must be reversed.
-You can control calculation order by setting precedence values.
+You can control calculation order by setting precedence values.*

 ### Modify calculation group precedence

-In this task, you will modify the calculation group precedence of the two calculation groups.
+Now you will modify the calculation group precedence of the two calculation groups.

 1. Switch to Tabular Editor.